Subject · Business Studies

 Case-study application

 The biggest differentiator at top grades.
-Strong essays use named real businesses with specific recent context — Tesla's pricing decisions, Unilever's portfolio restructuring, the Co-op's mutual ownership model, recent inflation's effect on retailers' margins.
+Strong essays use named real businesses with specific recent context: Tesla's pricing decisions, Unilever's portfolio restructuring, the Co-op's mutual ownership model, recent inflation's effect on retailers' margins.
 Tutors help students build a structured library of examples mapped to syllabus topics.

 16-mark and 25-mark essay technique

-Mark schemes typically split four ways: Knowledge (definitions, theory recall), Application (using business-specific examples), Analysis (chains of reasoning, structured argument), Evaluation (counter-arguments, weighing factors, substantiated judgement).
+Mark schemes typically split four ways: Knowledge (definitions, theory recall), Application (using business-specific examples), Analysis (chains of reasoning, structured argument), and Evaluation (counter-arguments, weighing factors, substantiated judgement).
 Many students stop at Application; the differentiator at the top is Evaluation depth.
 Tutors coach explicit evaluation frameworks.

 Quantitative content